enviodev/docs/docs/overview.md

 > ### Disclaimer
-> Envio is fully capable of indexing, however, it is still under active development to improve performance and stability.
+> - Envio is fully capable of indexing, however, it is still under active development to improve performance and stability.
-> It has not been audited for security purposes.
+> - It has not been audited for security purposes.
+> - Envio currently supports Linux and MacOS and not Windows (only Windows Subsystem for Linux is supported).
-> We appreciate your patience until we get there.
+> - We appreciate your patience until we get there.
 Until then, we are happy to answer all questions in our [Discord](https://discord.gg/Q9qt8gZ2fX).

 ---